ryangandev/league-queue-acceptor/README.md

 # League Queue Auto-Acceptor

-A desktop tool that automatically clicks the "Accept" button in League of Legends when a match is found.
+A tool that automatically clicks the "Accept" button in League of Legends when a match is found.

-> ⚠️ **Disclaimer: This tool may violate Riot's Terms of Service and could result in a ban.
+### ⚠️ **Disclaimer: This tool may violate Riot's Terms of Service and could result in a ban.
 Use at your own risk.**

----

 ## Features